Fly Fishing Gunnison River Colorado Includes a Gunnison River fishing report

 Copyright 2013 James Marsh

-The stream level in the canyon tailwater is flowing a little below a normal level.
-The upper freestone section is flowing a little above a normal level and lightly stained.
-Good Skwala Stonefly, Blue-winged olives and Midge hatches are taking place.
+The stream level in the canyon tailwater is flowing near a normal level and clear.
+The upper freestone section is still flowing at a normal level and clear.
 Keep checking back with us.
 We update the Gunnison River fishing report weekly.

 Stream Conditions: Upper Gunnison: